1FarZ1/digitup-task/README.md

 ## Overview

-This repository contains my solution to the Digitup backend tasks.
+This repository contains my solution to the Digitup company backend tasks.
 It showcases the implementation of various features such as authentication, task management, role-based access control, unit and integration testing, and API documentation.

 ## Features